djbieber/stratifyd-user-guide/docs/source/quickstartguide.rst

 Click on the "Data" tab to view the original documents.
 If you've filtered down to a subset of your data in your dashboard, you'll see only those documents.

+For more information see the chapter on :ref:`analyzing data`.

 Share your results
 ~~~~~~~~~~~~~~~~~~~~~